 10 January 1997 THE YEAR 1996 WAS CERTAINLY A MILESTONE IN THE HISTORY of much of the former Yugoslavia.
 That was to have been expected in Bosnia-Herzegovina, because that was the first year of the implementation of the Dayton peace agreement.
-The record of putting the treaty into practice was nonetheless mixed and disappointing, even […]
+The record of putting the treaty into practice was nonetheless mixed and disappointing, even though the political prestige of […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.